Neshama1/qt6book/docs/ch05-fluid/animations.md

 A click on the background will reset all objects to their initial position.
 The first object cannot be restarted except by re-starting the program which triggers the re-loading of the element.

-::: tip Other ways to control Animations
+{% hint style="info" %} Other ways to control Animations

 Another way to start/stop an animation is to bind a property to the `running` property of an animation.
 This is especially useful when the user-input is in control of properties: